 Agents must follow the Jobcentre Core Offer guidance when booking mandatory appointments for claimants.
-See also Spotlight on: Mandatory appointments.

-Claimants in the Intensive Work Search regime, including those who have reported a health condition that does not affect their ability to work, are normally required to attend mandatory face to face work search reviews.
+Claimants in the Intensive Work Search regime, including those who have reported a health condition that does not affect their ability to work, are normally required to attend mandatory face-to-face work search reviews.
 These are weekly for the first 13 weeks unless an easement to their requirements applies.

-See Switching off requirements (easements) for Labour Market regime interventions.
+See Switching-off requirements (easements) for Labour Market regime interventions.

 In each case, what the claimant has accepted in their Claimant Commitment is reviewed to determine whether it is appropriate to apply easements to tailor the Claimant Commitment to meet the claimant's current circumstances.
 The commitment must be reviewed when the work-related requirements are restarted.
-See Switching off work availability and work search activities.
+See Switching-off work availability and work search activities.